Elon Musk Building ‘Kid-Sized’ Submarine In Eight Hours Using SpaceX Rocket Parts To Rescue Thai Soccer Team

 There are still questions about the safety or effectiveness of Elon Musk’s tiny submarine, as many on Twitter have questioned whether it can be safely completed and tested in such a short amount of time.
 And Engadget noted that the Thai government has not said if it plans to use the vehicle in its attempt to rescue the boys.

-A team of highly trained Navy Seals were able to locate the team and bring some much-needed supplies, but recent reports said they are running low on oxygen and would need to move quickly.
-A Thai former Navy Seal has already died while attempting to navigate the now-underwater cave and deliver supplies.
+A team of highly trained Navy SEALs were able to locate the team and bring some much-needed supplies, but recent reports said they are running low on oxygen and would need to move quickly.
+A Thai former U.S. Navy SEAL has already died while attempting to navigate the now-underwater cave and deliver supplies.
 With more rain on the way, officials have said they need to move quickly to get the boys out of the cave or else they could have to wait months before they get another chance.